 Enjoy Tasty Flavors at 12 Bones Smokehouse

 Ask anyone about 12 Bones, and they will describe this place in all the flavors.
-The smokehouse offers the best barbecue in the town, pulled pork, beef briskets, slow-smoked baby back ribs with signature sauces.
+The smokehouse offers the best barbecue in the town, pulled pork, beef briskets, and slow-smoked baby back ribs with signature sauces.

 Meat dishes are served with stellar sides; collards, jalapeño cheese grits, and mashed sweet potato.